Advanced Heart Failure

 We were the first in the nation to receive Comprehensive Cardiac Center certification from The Joint Commission.
 This award recognizes heart programs with a comprehensive approach to care and a commitment to excellence, along with a dedication to continuous improvement.
 The certification criteria include outstanding patient outcomes and a patient-first philosophy where all specialties work together for the benefit of the patient.

 We provide the best available heart failure therapies through leading-edge research.
 Our cardiologists and cardiothoracic surgeons are pioneers in their fields and among the most respected in the nation.
-With a long history of innovative, compassionate care, they use today's most sophisticated techniques and treatments, including:
+With a long history of innovative, compassionate care, they use today's most sophisticated treatments, techniques and medications, including:

 You will be cared for by a team of heart failure experts.
 Our team brings together an experienced staff that is solely dedicated to heart failure.